thomasdenney/ObjectiveGumbo/README.md

 ##Why use this over the plain C API?

 Objective Gumbo can be used to parse HTML from both Objective-C and Swift.
 It supports a jQuery style API for querying the DOM.
+Objective Gumbo doesn't expose any of the raw C API to you, which means that it is a lot safer and easier to use.

 ##Code style